k1LoW/tbls/README.md

 > **Notice:** If you are using a symbol such as `#` `<` in database password, URL-encode the password

-Run `tbls doc` to analyzes a database and generate document in GitHub Friendly Markdown format.
+Run `tbls doc` to analyzes the database and generate document in GitHub Friendly Markdown format.

 ``` console
 $ tbls doc